 After marrying Roger Machanic she gave up teaching English to have a family, and when her two children, Bruce and Laura, were born, she began to teach dance to the neighborhood children in her home basement where the School for Swans exists today.
-Grace has taught ballet at several studios in northern Va. – Mt.
+Grace taught ballet at several studios in northern Virginia — Mt.
 Vernon Academy of Dance, the Russell School of Ballet, Arlington Dance Theatre and The Athenaeum.
-Recently, she has concentrated all of her teaching at the School for Swans.
+More recently, she had concentrated all of her teaching at the School for Swans.

-In addition to teaching ballet, Grace has danced in numerous musical theatre productions in northern Virginia, and over the last 30 years has choreographed over 40 shows in community and professional productions in the Metropolitan area, winning many nominations and awards for her choreography.
+In addition to teaching ballet, Grace danced in numerous musical theatre productions in northern Virginia, and over the past 30 years choreographed over 40 shows in community and professional productions in the DC Metropolitan area, winning many nominations and awards for her choreography.
 Most recently, she choreographed the sold out smash hit 1776 at Little Theatre of Alexandria.
 Grace succeeded in teaching eight modern men a minuet!!!